 Next, I hug them up on my shiplap wall.
 One thing I love about shiplap is that all the horizontal lines are level & evenly spaced… so I don’t need to worry about measuring.
 I literally nailed into the studs in the cracks between my shiplap & just rested the shelf boards on top of the long nails I used.
 The ledges have sawtooth hardware attatched on the backs, so you can hang them with that option as well.

-Lots of you have asked me about my wreath.
+Lots of you have asked me about the wreath part.
 First off, I wanted to go with real greenery, but I knew that faux was the only way to go if I wanted to keep it up for an extended period of time.
 So I scooted myself to Hobby Lobby & bought two vine garlands.
 I tried to find the ones I used online, but I didn’t see them.
 But they are the ones with the small leaves in my arrangement.

 How I Made The Wreath: